imoore07/links/README.md

-# All pages avail available here are for educational purposes and not for anything else
+# All pages available here are for educational purposes and not for anything else